Adil-Iqbal/cypress-book/introduction.md

 ### 1.2.4 Pre-requisite Familiarities
 No matter where you are in terms of your experience with Cypress, there are some things you need to be familiar with *before* you can start working with Cypress.
 Notice, I did not use the word "expert" or "master," I used the word "familiar."
+You just need to be able to work with these pre-requisites.
 That said, the more you know about the following technologies, the more you'll be able to do with Cypress:

  1. **Javascript** - Cypress is a Javascript library.
 In fact, you may hear me say this statement a few times during the book: "Cypress is *just* Javascript."
 The more adept you are at working with Javascript, the better off you will be when its time to develop tests.
 We'll review the most important Javascript concepts briefly - but it's your responsibility to have this skill on board as you read through this book.